t-z-scott/t-z-scott.github.io/_posts/2025-08-25-sec-plus-recs.md

 ---
 layout: post
 title: Security+ Study Guide
-description: What I used to gain my Sec+.
+description: "What I used to gain my Sec+."
-excerpt: Hey y'all!
+excerpt: "Hey y'all!
 In the spirit of PESOS, I'm posting an edited (read: improved) version of my LinkedIn post with all the links they wouldn't let me include.
-Enjoy!
+Enjoy!"
 category: blog
 tags: [resources, infosec, certs, sec+]
 ---